anytizer/color-master.cs/PRIVACY.md

+# Privacy and Data Collection

-This application does not collect user data by intent.
+This application does not collect any user data by intent.

-However, one of the menus in the program will open a link to source code of the project.
+It has a menu linked to open GitHub repository, in order to help users contact the developer to request a feature.